-Seats are limited and sell out quickly, so don’t miss this pre-early bird opportunity for a guaranteed spot and friendly discount (use code: ‘imatter’).
+Seats are limited and sell out quickly, so don’t miss this opportunity to UPGRADE your career!

 Solonia Teodros is co-founder of The Change School – a lifestyle and learning brand to help people navigate through personal/professional transition and growth.
 An award-winning trainer/facilitator for leadership excellence, her Life/Work focuses on enabling purpose-

 driven individuals and groups to embrace change, navigate life/work transitions and thrive – with confidence, courage and deeper connection to themselves.